chudail/ChessGame/README.md

 npm install
 ```

-Create a `.env` file for environment variables in your server.
+Create a `.env` file for environment variables in your server, with content as PORT=3001 which then read by Server/index.js

 You can start the server on its own with the command: